bmidgley/flamebot/README.md

 * read QR codes with camera to detect position
 * image processing to estimate speed, terrain, find targets
 * IR channel for special targets that are IR bright
+* repeat-n-times state
+* more states for the toolbox

 More refactoring: